fatalwall/gitcast/docs/podcast.md

 }
 </style>

-{%- for collection in site.collections | where: "label", page.collectionType -%}
+{%- for collection in site.collections | where: "label", page.cast.name -%}
   {% assign sorted = collection.docs | sort: 'date' | reverse %}
   {%- for post in sorted -%}
     {%- comment -%}Check date to determine if its published{%- endcomment -%}